Apply for an asset protection permit

 A permit must be issued before works start.
 Fines will be issued to a builder or owner if building starts on the property without an asset protection permit.

-If any construction activity starts without the permit, we will assume the assets were undamaged before works started and you will be held liable to repair any damages we find during any inspection.
+If any construction activity starts without the permit, we will presume the assets were undamaged before works commenced and you will be held liable to repair any damages.

 Application fee and security bond